spruceid/spruceid.dev/docs/didkit/example--core-functions-in-bash.md

 echo
 ```

-### Create presentation embedding verifiable credential.
+### Create a verifiable presentation that embeds the verifiable credential.

-- Prepare to present the verifiable credential by wrapping it in a Verifiable Presentation.
+- Prepare to present the verifiable credential by wrapping it in a verifiable presentation (VP).

 - The id here is an arbitrary URL for example purposes; VPs are often but not always uniquely identified, whether by identifiers, URLs, or URIs.

 ```bash